White Chocolate Mousse with Mandarin. A vibrant colored sweet and delicate dessert. Like velvet on your tongue with fresh fruity mandarin.

-When I go out to dinner it is not often that I order a desserts – it’s not that I don’t like desserts, it’s more about eating more than I need or want to.
-The main course is by far my favorite, so usually I pick that dish first and then decide whether I want to look for an appetizer and when the restaurant pleasantly surprised me with their dishes, I may want to see the dessert menu.
+When I go out to dinner, I rarely order a dessert – it’s not that I don’t like desserts, it’s more about eating more than I need or want to.
+The main course is by far my favorite.
+So, I usually pick the main course first, after that I pick an appetizer.
+When the restaurant pleasantly surprises me with their dishes, I may want to see the dessert menu.
 If the main course was nothing special, I usually don’t even want to know about their desserts.
 For me the route to a dessert should be paved with deliciousness.

 At home, I apply more or less the same philosophy.
 I make a dessert when I also prepare a nice dinner, after a quick weekday dinner I usually don’t.
 Funny though, because making desserts is fun and I like doing it, just don’t do it often enough.
 How about you?
 How often do you serve dessert at home?